LLNL/scr/doc/rst/users/config.rst

      - Specify bypass mode.
 When enabled, data files are directly read from and written to the parallel file system, bypassing the cache.
 Even in bypass mode, internal SCR metadata corresponding to the dataset is stored in cache.
+       Set to 0 to direct SCR to store datasets in cache.
    * - :code:`SCR_CACHE_PURGE`
      - 0
      - Whether to delete all datasets from cache during :code:`SCR_Init`.
-       Enabling this setting can be useful while testing.
+       Enabling this setting may be useful for test and development while integrating SCR in an application.
    * - :code:`SCR_SET_SIZE`
      - 8
      - Specify the minimum number of processes to include in an redundancy set.
-       Increasing this value decreases the amount of storage required to cache the checkpoint data.
+       Increasing this value may decrease the amount of storage required to cache the dataset.
-       However, higher values have an increased likelihood of encountering a catastrophic error.
+       However, higher values may have an increased likelihood of encountering a catastrophic error.
        Higher values may also require more time to reconstruct lost files from redundancy data.
    * - :code:`SCR_SET_FAILURES`
      - 2
-     - Specify the number of failures to tolerate in each set when using the RS scheme.
+     - Specify the number of failures to tolerate in each set while using the RS scheme.
        Increasing this value enables one to tolerate more failures per set, but it increases redundancy storage and encoding costs.
    * - :code:`SCR_PREFIX`